danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

 * __Roll Your Own__
   * __pros:__
   * Complete control over all pieces and stages of the tool chain
   * [Heroko's JSON schema support for platform API](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api).
 Heroku did it!
 They support standard formats but rolled their own versions of document and client code generators.
-Seems very close to Swagger format and mentions Swagger standard, but doesn't seem fully compatible and they went their own way for some of their tooling.
+Seems very close to Swagger format and mentions Swagger standard, but doesn't seem fully compatible and they went their own way for some of their tooling
     * [Heroics](https://github.com/heroku/heroics): Heroku's Ruby client generation from JSON Schema
     * [Generating a Go client](http://www.paasmag.com/2014/01/09/auto-generating-a-go-api-client-for-heroku/) a tutorial building a Go client
   * Leverage tools released from other companies efforts